 Located in northern Sonoma County in the Dry Creek Valley near Healdsburg, Dry Creek Peach & Produce is a small, family-run farm that prides itself on producing some of the best organic peaches in the world.
 All its fruit is organically grown, tree-ripened, hand picked, and hand packed.
 Its farm stand is open Wednesday, Friday, Saturday, and Sunday afternoon from July to mid-September (call ahead to confirm store hours).
 They grow a variety of peaches, as well as nectarines, plums, and pluots, and offer organic peach jam.

 Of course, the places mentioned above are just a few of the Sonoma County farms that welcome visitors.
 For more than 40 years, members of Sonoma County Farm Trails have opened their farms and ranches to the public.
-The group sponsors a number of agriculture-related events each year: for 2018 they're offering the Spring Tour: Blossoms, Bees and Barnyard Babies (April 28-29, 2018); the Gravenstein Apple Fair in Sebastopol (Aug.
-11-12, 2018); and the Fall Tour: Weekend Along the Farm Trails (Oct.
-13-14, 2018).
+The group sponsors a number of agriculture-related events each year: for 2019 they're offering the Spring Tour: Blossoms, Bees and Barnyard Babies (April 27-28, 2019); the Gravenstein Apple Fair in Sebastopol (Aug.
+17-18, 2019); and the Fall Tour: Weekend Along the Farm Trails (dates TBA).
 And all year long you can follow a Farm Trails map to experience life on the farm.